mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

  - most abstract - Action  - choosing a GDP
  - most concrete - Operation - enacting in code

-The observations of this chapter show the advantages of GDP as a tangible, middle level unit of activity to help not only the creation of designed objects and the development of personal knowledge but also the emergence of a community of practice.
+The observations of this chapter show the advantages of GDP as a tangible, middle level unit of activity=to help not only the creation of designed objects and the development of personal knowledge but also the emergence of a community of practice.

 #### GDP as concrete enough to be understandable but abstract enough to be replicable